paragoner1/crisis-companion/README.md

 Last summer, my world stopped when I found my four-year-old son underwater.
 In sheer panic, I performed CPR blindly, praying it worked.
 That terrifying moment exposed a critical gap - in emergencies, shock paralyzes us.
 That's why I created **Solana SOS**, to guide anyone through life-saving actions, hands-free and instantly.

-**Because when seconds matter, you need the app that makes your phone invaluable.**
+**Because when seconds matter, you need the app that makes your phone a life saver.**

 ## 🏆 **SOS Hero Gamification System**